taynaud/python-louvain/index.rst

 It depends on Networkx to handle graph operations : http://networkx.lanl.gov/

-The program itself can be found at

-.. raw:: html

-    <a href="http://perso.crans.org/aynaud/communities/community.py" onClick="javascript: pageTracker._trackPageview('communities/community.py');">http://perso.crans.org/aynaud/communities/community.py</a>

-A repository where you can report bugs exist at
+The program can be found in a repository where you can also report bugs :

 .. raw:: html

     <a href="https://bitbucket.org/taynaud/python-louvain">https://bitbucket.org/taynaud/python-louvain</a>

 Example :
 =========